Why Was The Berlin Wall Constructed

 Conclusion: A Complex Web of Causation

 The construction of the Berlin Wall was not a simple event stemming from a single cause.
 It was the result of a complex interplay of political, economic, social, and ideological factors.
-The mass exodus from East to West, the inherent instability of the East German communist regime, the ideological conflict of the Cold War, and the strategic interests of both the Soviet Union and the Western Allies all played crucial roles in this momentous event.
+Practically speaking, the mass exodus from East to West, the inherent instability of the East German communist regime, the ideological conflict of the Cold War, and the strategic interests of both the Soviet Union and the Western Allies all played crucial roles in this momentous event.
 The Berlin Wall stands as a stark reminder of the profound consequences of ideological division and the enduring impact of the Cold War on the 20th century.
 Its construction was a desperate, ultimately unsuccessful attempt to hold back the tide of history, a testament to the resilience of human spirit and the enduring power of freedom.